Customize Consent Preferences

 We're glad you stopped by!

-The service does more than respond to incidents—it also prevents them.
+The service does more than respond to incidents, it also prevents them.
 Fire crews and community safety teams offer advice, carry out safety visits, and educate the public on fire prevention.
 Behind the scenes, other important teams help keep the service running smoothly.
-Fire Control teams answer emergency calls, dispatch fire engines, and provide life-saving advice.
-Finance teams ensure resources are managed effectively, while Human Resources supports our workforce, from recruitment to wellbeing.
+Fire control teams answer emergency calls, dispatch fire engines, and provide life-saving advice.
+Finance teams ensure resources are managed effectively, while the People team (HR) supports our workforce, from recruitment to wellbeing.
 IT specialists maintain critical communications and digital systems, and the Estates team looks after fire stations and facilities.
 All these roles help keep firefighters equipped, prepared, and ready to respond.

 Our friends at Leicestershire Fire and Rescue can tell you more about what it’s like to work in the sector: